achrafElFaiq/Embedded-Robotics-Line-Following-Robot/README.md

 ## Electrical Schematics

-The electrical design integrates the components with careful attention to minimizing GPIO usage due to a malfunctioning Raspberry Pi used late in the project.
-This included consolidating all grounds and using the I2C interface for the LCD to optimize connections and avoid power issues.
+Our electrical design strategically integrates the components to ensure effective functionality.
+Given a malfunctioning Raspberry Pi towards the end of the project, we optimized connections by consolidating all grounds and utilizing the I2C interface for the LCD screen to avoid power issues and minimize GPIO usage.

 ## Component Choices and Techniques

 ### Motors

-The L298N H-bridge motor driver was selected for bidirectional control of the motors.
-Pulse Width Modulation (PWM) is used to regulate motor speed, allowing precise control crucial for line-following tasks.
+We employed the L298N H-bridge motor driver for bidirectional motor control, utilizing Pulse Width Modulation (PWM) to adjust motor speed precisely—critical for accurate line-following.

 ### Active Buzzer

-An active buzzer was used to produce sound signals for startup notifications and obstacle alerts.
+An active buzzer provides auditory feedback for startup notifications and obstacle alerts.

 ### IR Sensor and Remote Control

-An IR receiver decodes signals from a standard infrared remote control, enabling remote operation and mode switching.
+An IR receiver interprets signals from a standard remote control, facilitating remote operation and mode switching.

 ### Ultrasonic Sensor

-The HC-SR04 ultrasonic sensor measures distances using echolocation to detect obstacles and assist with navigation.
+The HC-SR04 ultrasonic sensor measures distances using echolocation to detect obstacles and aid navigation.

 ### LCD Screen

-The 16x2 LCD screen displays information such as obstacle distance and intersection status.
-The I2C protocol simplifies the connection to the microcontroller.
+The 16x2 LCD screen displays key information such as obstacle distance and intersection status, connected via the I2C protocol to simplify wiring and reduce power concerns.

 ### Line Followers

-TCRT5000 line followers detect surface reflectance to guide the robot along a track, using a potentiometer for fine adjustment.
+TCRT5000 line followers are used to detect surface reflectance, guiding the robot along a track with adjustable sensitivity through a potentiometer.

 ## Multithreading

-Multithreading was implemented to handle real-time sensor data processing, remote control commands, and obstacle detection concurrently.
-This approach was necessary to avoid delays and ensure responsive operation.
+To manage real-time sensor data, remote control commands, and obstacle detection, we implemented multithreading.
+This ensures responsive operation and efficient handling of concurrent tasks.

 ## Code Overview

 ### Main Program

-The main program initializes signal handlers, GPIO configurations, and various components.
-It creates threads for obstacle detection, line following, and remote control management.
+The main program handles initialization of signal handlers, GPIO configurations, and various components.
+It includes threads for:

+- **Obstacle Detection**
+- **Line Following**
+- **Remote Control Management**

 The robot operates in two modes:

-- **Automatic Mode**: Uses sensors to follow a line and navigate intersections.
+- **Automatic Mode**: Autonomously follows lines and navigates intersections.
-- **Manual Mode**: Allows control via remote, with actions including movement and speed adjustments.
+- **Manual Mode**: Controlled via remote, allowing movement and speed adjustments.

-### Motor and Line Following Decisions
+### Motor and Line Following

-The `motor_decision` function interprets sensor data to control the robot’s movements based on detected lines and obstacles.
+The `motor_decision` function interprets sensor data to guide the robot's movements based on line detection and obstacle avoidance.

 ### Remote Control

-The remote control functions include initialization, data retrieval, decoding, and conversion from binary to decimal values to execute remote commands.
+Remote control functions include initialization, data retrieval, and command execution based on remote signals.

 ### Buzzer

-Two functions handle the buzzer to produce startup sounds and alerts during operation.
+Two functions manage the buzzer to produce startup sounds and operational alerts.

 ### Ultrasonic Sensor

-The `disMeasure` function calculates distances using the ultrasonic sensor, essential for obstacle avoidance.
+The `disMeasure` function calculates distances using the ultrasonic sensor for obstacle detection.

-### LCD Screen

-The LCD displays real-time information about the robot's environment, including detected distance and intersection status.